Tools & Calculators

 Resting metabolic rate (RMR)

-Since RMR and physical activity are the largest components of a person's daily caloric requirement, estimating them based on a few personal variables can help you determine how many calories you should eat each day to manage your weight.
-The “Daily Caloric Needs Estimate Calculator” will provide a general caloric goal that, if you consistently achieve it, will help you prevent weight gain.
-To take weight management a step further and promote weight loss, you must increase your caloric expenditure through exercise.
-The bottom line is that regular physical activity is the most effective way to increase the body's caloric expenditures.
+Since RMR and physical activity are the largest components of an individual's daily caloric requirement, estimating them based on a few personal variables can help you determine how many calories you should eat each day to manage your weight.
+The “Daily Caloric Needs Estimate Calculator” will provide a general caloric goal that, if you consistently achieve it, may help you prevent weight gain.
+To take weight management a step further and promote weight loss, you must increase your caloric expenditure through increased physical activity.
+The bottom line is that regular physical activity is the most effective way to increase total caloric expenditure.